When AGI Arrives

 It's one thing to have the capability, and another for its benefits to actually reach people.

 For example, we've developed highly productive food technologies, but why do we still have famine persisting in many parts of the world?
-Many problems are human, governance, political in nature, rather than technological ones.
+Many longstanding problems are human, governance, political in nature, rather than technological ones.

 And this also means: When AGI comes, it doesn’t mean we’ll all be replaced overnight.